Haemimont Games

 Haemimont Games AD is a Bulgarian video game developer founded by Gabriel Dobrev in September 1997 and based in Sofia.
 The company primarily focuses on producing simulation, city-building and ancient history strategy games but has developed titles in the role-playing genre as well.
 It has about 60 employees, making it Bulgaria's largest video game developer.

+In February 2025, Swedish video games publisher Paradox Interactive announced that it had acquired all shares in Haemimont Games.